Lorraine Bowen: 2011–2015: Lorraine Bowen's Comfort Zone and Lorraine Bowen's Polyester Fiesta!

 Lorraine Bowen Comfort Zone show was a 'durational project' of three connected concerts exploring hibernation in connection with Brighton's Pink Fringe and the Nightingale Theatre.
 Supported by Arts Council of Great Britain, the show ran through the winters of 2011 and 2012, drawing upon a series of experiences provided by Charlotte Glasson, Mick Jackson and others.

 Lorraine Bowen's Polyester Fiesta show celebrates polyester and has four models, a scientist and a wardrobe mistress.
 Bowen acts as hostess, model and sings down the catwalk.
 Bowen has been a collector of vintage polyester outfits since visiting jumble sales as a girl and the collection has been featured on BBC One's The One Show and BBC Radio 4's Woman's Hour.

 Polyester Fiesta! toured during 2015, been performed at Glasgay, The South Bank Vintage Festival, Brighton Fringe, Colchester Arts Centre and Royal Vauxhall Tavern among others.

 2015: Britain's Got Talent

 Bowen was a contestant on Britain's Got Talent in May 2015 and was sent through to the live semi-finals by David Walliams' golden buzzer after she sang her own song "The Crumble Song."
-Simon Cowell, Amanda Holden, and Alesha Dixon all buzzed the act, which was about her love of apple crumble.
+Simon Cowell, Amanda Holden and Alesha Dixon buzzed the act, which was about her love of apple crumble.
 Bowen was voted off the show in the first semi-final after singing a song about space.
 She came fourth in the votes, which was not enough to get into the final.